You are here: NTLawHbk » NTLawHandbook » Building

 • has net financial assets of at least $50,000, which must be maintained for the whole period of registration; and

-• for building contractors and certifying plumbers, holds a professional indemnity insurance policy.
+• for building contractors and certifying plumber and drainers, holds a professional indemnity insurance policy.

 Points to remember

-• Owner-Builders do not need to register but do need to obtain an Owner-Builder certificate for any building work on the land which they own.
-The OB may also be required to undertake a course.
+• Owner-builders do not need to register but do need to obtain an Owner-Builder certificate for any building work on the land which they own.
+The owner-builder may also be required to undertake a course.

 Building certifiers

-The public Register of Building Practitioners also includes a list of registered building certifiers and can be accessed at http://www.ntlis.nt.gov.au/building-practitioners/ or by contacting the Building Practitioners Board on telephone number (08) 8936 4082.
+The public Register of Building Practitioners also includes a list of registered building certifiers and can be accessed at https://www.ntlis.nt.gov.au/building-practitioners// or by contacting the Building Practitioners Board on telephone number on 1800 193 111.

 Building permits

-Before a person can construct, alter, relocate or demolish a building or part of a building, the owner of the building or the person hired by the owner to manage the building works, must obtain a building permit from a registered building certifier.
-A permit is required for all types of structural work, including minor house renovations and plumbing or drainage services whether or not connected to a building.
-Permits are not required for chain mesh fencing, fences less than one metre high and free-standing pergola structures with an area of less than 30 square metres.
+Before a person can construct, alter, relocate or demolish a building or part of a building, the owner of the building or the owners agent, must obtain a building permit from a registered building certifier.

-• details of the proposed development including drawings;
+• details of the proposed structure (including drawings)

 The Building Regulations 1993 (NT) provide for mandatory inspection stages at which the builder must notify the certifier upon completion of each of those stages of the works.
 Building cannot continue to the next stage until the certifier has inspected the works and authorised the builder to proceed.
 The inspection stages are:

-• block wall - before pouring reinforced masonry or block walls;
+3. Block wall - before pouring reinforced masonry or block walls.

-• fire separation - before covering walls, floors and ceilings to confirm compliance with the fire resistance levels in the Building Code;
+4. Fire separation (duplex/units) - before covering walls, floors or ceilings, for the purpose of checking that fire resistance levels comply with the Building Code.

-• wet area - before covering waterproofing in wet areas; and
+5. Wet area - before covering waterproofing in wet areas.

 Occupancy certification

-3. Certificate of Existence - only applicable to buildings completed before 1 May 2016 which may have been unapproved, achieved less than substantial compliance or did not meet the relevant technical standards.
-The Director of Building Control may issue a Certificate of Existence upon a building certifier's recommendation that the building complies with a reasonable level of safety, health and amenity suitable for occupation.
+• Certificate of existence – may be granted by the Director of Building Control for building works completed before 1 May 2016 that were unapproved or achieved less than substantial compliance or did not meet the relevant technical standards, but only on recommendation by a building certifier that the building is suitable for occupancy as it complies with a reasonable level of safety, health and amenity.

 Insurance